-The doctoral student begins the defense with a conference-length presentation.
+- It is common to hold a general presentation of the research and allow the audience to ask questions, and then to dismiss general members of the audience, and have the Committee review the research, ask questions, and finally evaluate the research.
+At a minimum, the Chair and the candidate must host the defense at a location on campus.
+Others may attend virtually if necessary. - The doctoral student begins the defense with a conference-length presentation.
 Students should prepare for this presentation as they would for a scholarly conference, as well as for potential job interviews.
 The goal is to present a succinct yet compelling overview of one's contribution to the field.
 Typically, such presentations last no more than thirty minutes; some chairs prefer for them to run a shorter length, in the fifteen- to twenty-minute range.
-The presentation should be addressed to the committee.
-Although defenses are public, and friends and family may attend, the Dissertation defense primarily involves a dialogue and discussion of the student's project to show committee members its intellectual merit and its contribution to the field.

-Following the student's presentation, each committee member and the Chair asks his/her questions.
-This section of the exam lasts approximately forty-five minutes to one hour.
-The floor may then be opened for audience members to ask questions for a period of ten to fifteen minutes.

-Following the Q&A session, the candidate and audience leave the room for the committee to discuss the examination.
-Frequently, committee members discuss ways in which they believe the student should advance his/her studies after graduation.
-Once consensus is reached, the candidate and audience are invited to return.
-The Chair informs the student of the committee's assessment of his/her work and the requirements for revision, including who on the committee requests an additional round of revisions.
-This portion of the examination requires approximately fifteen minutes.
+The presentation should be addressed to the Committee.
+Although defenses are public, and friends and family may attend, the Dissertation defense primarily involves a dialogue and discussion of the student's project to show Committee members its intellectual merit and its contribution to the field. - Following the student's presentation, each Committee member and the Chair asks their questions.
+This section of the defense lasts approximately forty-five minutes to one hour.
+The floor may then be opened for audience members to ask questions for a period of ten to fifteen minutes. - Following the Q&A session, the candidate and audience leave the room for the committee to discuss the defense.
+Frequently, committee members discuss ways in which they believe the student should advance their studies after graduation.
+When consensus is reached, the candidate and audience are invited to return.
+The Chair informs the student of the Committee's assessment of his/her work and the requirements for revision, including who on the Committee requests an additional round of revisions.
+This portion of the defense requires approximately fifteen minutes.
 Dissertations must be approved by the majority of the committee members, and all committee members must sign off on the necessary form for a Dissertation to be considered successfully defended.
-Members of the committee may withhold signing the Dissertation until additional revisions have been made.

-Dissertation defenses run approximately ninety minutes to two hours.
-Again, remember that these are norms, not rules, and so it is to the student's advantage to discuss with the committee their expectations for the defense prior to beginning the oral defense.
+Members of the committee may withhold signing the Dissertation until additional revisions have been made. - Dissertation defenses run approximately ninety minutes to two hours.
+Again, remember that these are norms, not rules, and so it is to the student's advantage to discuss with the

+Committee members their expectations for the defense prior to beginning the oral defense.

-The Dissertation Chair, all members of the Dissertation Committee, the T&T Program Director, and the Dean of the College of Arts and Humanities or designee must approve the final Dissertation.
-Further approval is required from the Vice Provost and Dean of Graduate Studies before final acceptance of the Dissertation is confirmed as fulfilling degree requirements.
-Format approval is also required from the Thesis and Dissertation Editor and final approval of satisfaction of all degree requirements must be confirmed by the Division of Graduate Studies (Millican Hall 230).
-For complete details and information, please be certain to review all components of the College of Graduate Studies' Electronic Thesis & Dissertation (ETD) process here: ETD Process.
+- The Dissertation Chair, all members of the Dissertation Committee, the T&T Program Director, and the Dean of the College of Arts and Humanities or designee must approve the final Dissertation.
+Further approval is required from the Vice Provost and Dean of Graduate Studies before final acceptance of the Dissertation is confirmed as fulfilling degree requirements. - Format approval is also required from the Thesis and Dissertation Editor and final approval of satisfaction of all degree requirements must be confirmed by the Division of Graduate Studies (Millican Hall 230). - For complete details and information, please be certain to review all components of the College of Graduate Studies' Electronic Thesis & Dissertation (ETD) process here: ETD Process.